 It's great to explore ideas for terraforming Mars, and just by doing that, we may learn more about how planets work, and get insights into how the planetary cycles work on Earth.
 James Lovelock's Gaia hypothesis, for instance arose out of study of planetary atmospheres.

-But - I think, personally, that we should think long and hard before commiting to any decision to treat Mars as a giant petri dish in the sky for an experiment, accidental or intentional, in transferring life to a new planet.
+But - I think, personally, that we should think long and hard before committing to any decision to treat Mars as a giant petri dish in the sky for an experiment, accidental or intentional, in transferring life to a new planet.

 Anyway, Timo and Egle, hope this gives you a few interesting ideas for the exhibition.